 Do you get annoyed by distracting noises while you’re trying to enjoy your music?
 Things like the hum of air conditioners and computers or the drone of engines on public transport can be frustrating for music lovers.
 There is an easy solution though.
-Meet the iDeaPLAY V207 Bluetooth headphone with Active Noise Cancelling.
+Meet the iDeaPLAY V207 Bluetooth headphones with Active Noise Cancelling.
 Not only does it cut out external noise but it also continues the brand’s tradition of high build quality and sound.

-iDeaUSA is a brand that has consistently surprised me with their value and build quality.
+iDeaUSA is a brand that has consistently surprised me with its value and build quality.
 So when they reached out to ask if I’d be interested in checking out their new Bluetooth headphone it was a no-brainer.
 The iDeaPLAY V207 sports Bluetooth 4.1 with aptX and Active Noise Cancelling (ANC).

 This product was provided for the purpose of an honest review.
 All observations and opinions here are my own, based on my personal experience with the product.

 The first thing I noticed about the box is that the company has changed up the colour palette from their previous AtomicX line.
 Gone are the dark grey and green colours from the existing models and instead, the iDeaPLAY V207 box sports a white and blue design.

 Keeping it simple and clean, the front of the box just has a clear image of the headphones.
 On each side, is a list of some of the headphones features and over on the back is another picture, along with a more detailed feature list.

 iDeaPLAY ANC Bluetooth headphones